AkshatRepo/Text-Summarizer-and-Keywords/README.md

 # Text-Summarizer-and-Keywords

-For this directly run summarizer.py
+For this directly run python summarize.py